thiagomaganha/java/README.md

-This repository contains Java services created for experimentation and practice.
+This repository contains Java services created for experimentation and practicing purposes.

-Be aware that the projects are simplified having the focus on the concepts/stardards that are being experimented.
+The projects are simple and lightweight having the focus only the specific concept/stardard that is the subject of the experiment.

 So far, in this repository the below concepts have been implemented:

+- Microservices
 - API Gateway
 - Rest Controller
 - Service Discovery using Eureka